• Skip to primary navigation

 • Pour the liquid into a sauce pan over medium heat.

-• Take 1 ½ tsp of cassava flour and mix in 2 tbsp of cold water to dissolve.
+• Take 1 ½ teaspoon of cassava flour and mix in 2 tablespoon of cold water to dissolve.
 After the cassava has dissolved into the liquid, add this to the sauce pan.

 • Add the remaining ingredients to the sauce pan.
 Whisk together.
 Add salt, pepper and red pepper flakes to taste.